kupolak/kupolak.github.io/_posts/2025-12-17-ferdek-jezyk-programowania-z-kiepskich.markdown

 ---

 *P.S.
-All rights to the characters and quotes from "The World According to the Kiepskis" series belong to their rightful owners.
+All rights to the characters and quotes from "The Lousy World" series belong to their rightful owners.
 This project was created solely for educational and entertainment purposes.*

 [arnoldc-url]: https://github.com/lhartikk/ArnoldC
 [github-url]: https://github.com/kupolak/ferdek